Inheritance in Java with Examples

 What is Is-A Relationship in Java?

-So, every class acquires its properties from the Object class.
+By default, every class is the subclass of Object either directly or indirectly.
+Therefore, every class inherits methods of the Object class.
 Hence, we can say that Object class is the superclass of every class.
-For example:
+When you write:

 class A {